 We reassess companies in our portfolio periodically.
 This is what we are going to monitor, and potentially engage with Coles on, going forward:

 - Confirmation that Coles' emission reduction targets are approved by the Science Based Targets Initiative

-- Ensuring Coles' pay incentives and purchasing practices align with sustainability initiatives, particularly with respect to human rights (putting pricing, timing and other pressures on suppliers can contribute to poor treatment of workers in the supply chain)
+- Are Coles' pay incentives and purchasing practices align with sustainability initiatives, particularly with respect to human rights (putting pricing, timing and other pressures on suppliers can contribute to poor treatment of workers in the supply chain)

 - Steps Coles is taking to measure and reduce the impact of animal agriculture in its supply chain.
 Animal agriculture contributes to emissions, deforestation and biodiversity loss.

-- How Coles is helping or nudging consumers towards making more sustainable choices, such as plant based protein over animal protein.
+- How Coles is helping or nudging consumers towards making more sustainable choices, such as plant-based protein over animal protein.